NoTwistedHere/Roblox-Apis/Documentations/adconfiguration.roblox.com.md

                                                     }
                                                 }
                                             },
-                                            "description": "The {Roblox.AdConfiguration.Api.Models.Response.SponsoredGameCampaignModel} of the Ad."
+                                            "description": "The {A model represents a sponsored-game Ad campaign.} of the Ad."
                                         },
                                         "universeRootPlaceId": {
                                             "format": "int64",